King Kong vs. Godzilla: American version

 When John Beck sold the King Kong vs Prometheus script to Toho (which became King Kong vs. Godzilla), he was given exclusive rights to produce a version of the film for release in non-Asian territories.
 He was able to line up a couple of potential distributors in Warner Bros. and Universal-International even before the film began production.
 Beck, accompanied by two Warner Bros. representatives, attended at least two private screenings of the film on the Toho Studios lot before it was released in Japan.

 John Beck enlisted the help of two Hollywood writers, Paul Mason and Bruce Howard, to write a new screenplay.
 After discussions with Beck, the two wrote the American version and worked with editor Peter Zinner to remove scenes, recut others, and change the sequence of several events.
 To give the film more of an American feel, Mason and Howard decided to insert new footage that would convey the impression that the film was actually a newscast.
 The television actor Michael Keith played newscaster Eric Carter, a United Nations reporter who spends much of the time commenting on the action from the U.N.
 Headquarters via an International Communications Satellite (ICS) broadcast.
 Harry Holcombe was cast as Dr. Arnold Johnson, the head of the Museum of Natural History in New York City, who tries to explain Godzilla's origin and his and Kong's motivations.

 Beck and his crew were able to obtain library music from a host of older films, including Creature from the Black Lagoon (1954).
 Cues from these scores were used to almost completely replace the original Japanese score by Akira Ifukube and give the film a more Western sound.
 They also obtained stock footage from the film The Mysterians from RKO (the film's U.S. copyright holder at the time) which was used not only to represent the ICS, but which was also utilized during the film's climax.
-Stock footage of a massive earthquake from The Mysterians was employed to make the earthquake caused by Kong and Godzilla's plummet into the ocean much more violent than the tame tremor seen in the Japanese version.
+Stock footage of a massive earthquake from The Mysterians was employed to make the earthquake caused by Kong and Godzilla's plummet into the ocean much more violent than the comparatively tame tremor seen in the Japanese version.
 This added footage features massive tidal waves, flooded valleys, and the ground splitting open swallowing up various huts.

 Beck spent roughly $12,000 making his English version and sold the film to Universal-International for roughly $200,000 on April 29, 1963.
 The film was released theatrically in the United States on June 26 of that year, as a double feature with The Traitors.

 Starting in 1963, Toho's international sales booklets began advertising an English dub of King Kong vs. Godzilla alongside Toho-commissioned, unedited international dubs of movies such as Giant Monster Varan and The Last War.
 By association, it is thought that this King Kong vs. Godzilla dub is an unedited English-language international version not known to have been released on home video.